browserengineering/book/book/accessibility.md

 use `<input>` elements---it's all to easy to accidentally forget to implement something important for those users.

-But the `role` attribute exists nevertheless, as a way for a page author to customize these elements' look and feel beyond the limits of what the browser allows---for exampole, by adding an autocomplete dropdown, or fancy styling.
+But the `role` attribute exists nevertheless, as a way for a page author to not lose accessibility when building custom widgets.
 Implementing the `role` attribute is very easy, so let's do that for the `textbox` roles.
 It's as simple as modifying `compute_role`:

 ``` {.python}
 def compute_role(node):